andremacola/acf-onyx-poll/readme.md

 Maybe you will have to set the `font-family` and `font-size` for some elements to match your theme style.

 If you need a more advanced attributes, the CSS source is located on `assets/css/onyx-poll.css`.
 You can use as a guide but **never** override the original files.

+## DATABASE, USER DATA AND LOGS

+At the database side, ACF Onyx Poll uses the default ACF/Wordpress structure to store data (the meta fields).
+Nothing to worry about here.

+For privacy, ACF Onyx Poll **does not store** any user data like ip address, usernames etc...

+The only things the plugin saves in the user's browser is some cookies to check the user choice for specific poll, if the modal was previously showed/closed and a timer.
+You can check the cookies by looking for `onyx_poll_limit_XX, onyx_poll_modal and onyx_poll_choice_XX`.

 ## BROWSER SUPPORT